Use of Transmission and Reflection Complex Time Delays to Reveal Scattering Matrix Poles and Zeros: Example of the Ring Graph: The Ring Graph

 while the poles of the shape resonances become $\mathcal{E}_n^{S, asymm} \approx (nc/\Sigma + \alpha) - i\ [c\ln{3}/(\pi \Sigma) + \beta]$, where $\alpha = nc\delta^2\ln{3}/(2{\Sigma^3})$ and $\beta = (c/2\pi)[(2\ln{3})^2 - (2\pi n)^2]\delta^2/(8{\Sigma^3})$ are small changes compared to the original pole locations, Eq. (\ref{ShapePole}).
 Again the $S$-matrix zeros are complex conjugates of the pole locations: $z_n^{F, asymm} = [\mathcal{E}_n^{F, asymm}]^*$ and $z_n^{S, asymm} = [\mathcal{E}_n^{S, asymm}]^*$.
 These predictions will be tested in our analysis of complex time delay data below.

 We note that the imaginary part of the Feshbach pole (and zero) in Eq. (\ref{FeshPole}) increases in magnitude as $(n\delta)^2$.
-The Warsaw group has studied the length asymmetry ($\delta$) dependence of the lowest frequency ($n=1$) pole of the ring graph.\cite{Lawn21} A cold atom collision experiment has observed the flow of the shape and Feshbach resonance poles as the system is perturbed.\cite{Chil21} In contrast with earlier work, we study the mode ($n$) dependence of the poles and zeros at two fixed bond lengths, among other things.\\
+The Warsaw group has studied the length asymmetry ($\delta$) dependence of the lowest frequency ($n=1$) pole of the ring graph \cite{Lawn21}.
+A cold atom collision experiment has observed the flow of the shape and Feshbach resonance poles as the system is perturbed \cite{Chil21}.
+In contrast with earlier work, we study the dependence of the poles and zeros at two fixed bond lengths upon the mode index $n$, among other things.\\